Storms run through the southern United States; 6 dead in Mississippi

-NEW ORLEANS (AP) – Heavy storms struck the southern United States on Sunday, killing at least six in Mississippi and damaging 300 residences and other buildings in northern Louisiana.
+Heavy storms hit southern Sundays on Sunday U.S, leaving at least six dead in Mississippi and damage to 300 residences and other buildings in northern Louisiana.

-Mississippi had strong gusts of wind in other parts of the state, the National Weather Service noted, and a tornado was sighted north of Meridian, near the Alabama border.
+Mississippi There were strong gusts of wind in other parts of the state, the National Weather Service noted, and a tornado was sighted north of Meridian, near the Alabama border.

-Before the storms hit Mississippi, the weather service reported several dangerous tornadoes and winds in much of northern Louisiana.
+Before the storms hit Mississippi, the meteorological service reported several tornadoes and dangerous winds in much of northern Louisiana.
 There were no immediate reports of serious injuries.
 Utility companies reported thousands of power outages.

 Monroe, Louisiana Mayor Jamie Mayo told KNOE-TV that a storm damaged 200 or 300 homes in and around the city.